alexdevero/alex-devero-blog/__drafts__/draft--value-of-this.md

-# Quick Guide To this In JavaScript: What this Is And When
+# Quick Guide To this Keyword In JavaScript: What this Is And When
 <!--more-->
 <!--
 Table of Contents: